 L'Ecume des Flammes, a Richard Burgin Reader, was published in France, in French, by 13e Note Editions in February 2011.
 Burgin's most recent book is Shadow Traffic, a collection of stories from Johns Hopkins Univeristy Press (October 2011).

 His other books include Conversations with Jorge Luis Borges, the first book-length series of interviews with Borges in English, which has been translated and published in eight foreign language editions and has become a standard reference book for the many scholarly and critical books that are published about Borges that have followed (Burgin conducted the interviews when he was only twenty years old).
+A substantial part of the book was reprinted in Jorge Luis Borges: The Last Interviews by Melville House in 2013.
 Burgin is also the author of Conversations with Isaac Bashevis Singer, which has been translated and published in six foreign language editions.
 A major excerpt from the book appeared in two parts as the cover story in The New York Times Magazine.In the 125th Anniversary Edition of Bartlett’s Familiar Quotations (l980) there were fifteen different quotations from Conversations with Isaac Bashevis Singer.

-Burgin was the founding editor of Boston Review, New York Arts Journal and the founding and current editor of the internationally distributed literary journal Boulevard (l985-), now in its 27th year of continuous publication.
+Burgin was the founding editor of Boston Review, New York Arts Journal and the founding and current editor of the internationally distributed literary journal Boulevard (l985-), now in its 30th year of continuous publication.
 Published by Saint Louis University, Boulevard, generally considered one of the country’s leading literary journals, has won numerous city, state, and national grants and awards (including seven consecutive maximum sized grants from the National Endowment for the Arts).
-Pieces from it are frequently reprinted in the country’s leading anthologies, such as The Best American Poetry, The Best American Stories, The Pushcart Prize, The O.Henry Prize Stories, The Best American Essays, etc.
+Pieces from it are frequently reprinted in the country’s leading anthologies, such as The Best American Poetry, The Best American Stories, The Pushcart Prize, The O.Henry Prize Stories, The Best American Essays, etc. In April 2015, Burgin edited (with Jessica Rogan) The Best Stories from Boulevard, 1985-2015 Volume 1.

 Burgin’s criticism and reviews have frequently been published by The New York Times Book Review, The Washington Post, The Chicago Tribune, The Boston Globe, (where he was Critic at Large for the Globe Magazine and a columnist for the newspaper), The Philadelphia Inquirer, The St. Petersburg Times, The St. Louis Post-Dispatch, Partisan Review, Boston Review, etc. He has taught at Tufts University, The University of California at Santa Barbara and Drexel University.
-He is currently a professor of Communication and English at Saint Louis University.
+Most recently, he was a professor of Communication and English at Saint Louis University from 1996-2013.
 A composer of over 100 pieces and songs, Burgin is the composer of the CDs, The Trouble With Love, as well as In All of the World, House of Sun, Don't Go There, Cold Ocean, and the CD he co-produced with Gloria Vanderbilt, Doll of Dreams.